joonaspaakko/ScriptUI-Dialog-Builder-Joonas/README.md

 ## Browser support

 Chrome. _May work in other modern browsers._ No mobile support.
+Use the desktop app if you don't like to use Chrome.

 ## Source folder

 Source contains the development files, which are stitched together using [Codekit](https://codekitapp.com/).
 Codekit does have nifty features like compressing images and stuff, but the major thing is that it's used in order to stitch together various `html`, `css` and `javascript` files... just because it's convenient.

 I wouldn't expect anyone to contribute to the code because it's just a big mess.
-It's all pretty much just prototypes rolled into one.
-So Codekit probably won't be an issue.
+It's all pretty much just prototypes held together by duct tape (So Codekit probably won't be an issue).

 ## Dialog examples (JSX+JSON)